Matanuska Formation: Dinosaurs

 About 20% of the hadrosaur's bones were enveloped by calcareous concretions but every single bone not found in a concretion bore many closely spaced ovular conical depressions.
 These ranged in diameter from 2.1 to 5.8 mm and from 1.6 to 3.6 mm deep.
 The damage to the body must have occurred after it drifted out to sea because if the damage had occurred beforehand, it likely would have punctured the body, preventing the buildup of bloating gases that allowed the carcass to drift out to sea in the first place.
 The depressions are the wrong shape to have been gastropod or sponge borings, so they are probably bite marks.
 However, none of the teeth belonging to the fishes preserved in the Matanuska Formation fit the size or arrangement of the bite marks.
 Pasch and May therefore ruled them out as candidates for the bite marks' origin.

 Nevertheless, the size, spacing, and shape of the marks were similar to those of teeth from the mosasaur species Tylosaurus proriger.
 The distribution of bite marks corresponds inversely to the presence of flesh in the animal.
 For instance, lower limb bones sustained the most damage because there was the least amount of flesh shielding the bones at those locations.
 The largest parts of the animal would have been too large for the scavenging mosasaur to completely wrap its jaws around, and these are the areas around which the concretions formed.
 By contrast, the bones pulled free from the carcass were buried in the mud, which later lithified as mudstone.

 Lizards

-Nevertheless, the size, spacing, and shape of apparent bite marks on the bones of the Talkeetna Mountains Hadrosaur were similar to those of teeth from the mosasaur species Tylosaurus proriger, suggests that some similar animal swam in the waters of the Matanuska Formation's depositional environment.
+The size, spacing, and shape of apparent bite marks on the bones of the Talkeetna Mountains Hadrosaur were similar to those of teeth from the mosasaur species Tylosaurus proriger, suggests that some similar animal swam in the waters of the Matanuska Formation's depositional environment.